 End got in slowly, and carefully.
 She didn’t want to uncoil not yet, not when the utensils in her pocket might rattle.

-Mr Rajistan, watched with eyes thin as slits as the car set off down the street.
-It didn’t go very far before it rolled to a halt; the springs going up and down ten to the dozen as something thrashed inside.
+The car didn’t go very far before it rolled to a halt; and Mr Rajistan watched as the springs went up and down ten to the dozen as something thrashed inside.
 When End got out, there was blood on her lips, and her arms were wet to the elbows.
 She crossed the street and gave him the little parcel she was carrying with a curtsey.

 End grinned, but it didn’t last long, ‘More.’